 HIV is a virus that affects the immune system, specifically the CD4 cells, which help protect the body from illness.
 Unlike other viruses the immune system can normally fight off, HIV can’t be eliminated by the immune system.

 As HIV progresses, it attacks and destroys so many CD4 cells that the body can no longer fight off infection and disease.
-When this happens, the HIV infection can lead to the development of AIDS.
+When this happens, the HIV infection can lead to the development of acquired immunodeficiency syndrome (AIDS).
+According to AIDS.gov, AIDS is the last stage of an HIV infection.
+It is life threatening.
+People with AIDS need medical treatment to survive.

 The time is takes for HIV to progress to AIDS may be anywhere from a few months to 10 years or even longer.
 However, not everyone who has HIV will develop AIDS.
-HIV can be controlled with medication called antiretroviral therapy (ART).
+HIV can be controlled with medication called combination antiretroviral therapy (cART).

 This type of drug therapy can prevent the virus from replicating.
 While it can usually slow the progression of HIV and improve quality of life, treatment is most effective when it’s started early.